-Other ways to address the need to educate bicyclists, pedestrians, and motorists is to target training of law enforcement if appropriate.
+Another way to address the need to educate bicyclists, pedestrians, and motorists is to target training of law enforcement, if appropriate.

 Some questions that could be covered in this training include:

-- When is it acceptable for bicyclists to 'claim the lane?' - What width constitutes 'traffic lanes too narrow for a bicycle and a vehicle to travel safely side-byside within the lane?' - Why is it important for a bicyclist to use headlamps and tail lamps? - Why is riding against traffic such a problem?
+- When is it acceptable for bicyclists to 'claim the lane?' - What width constitutes 'traffic lanes too narrow for a bicycle and a vehicle to travel safely side-by side within the lane?' - Why is it important for a bicyclist to use headlamps and tail lamps? - Why is riding against traffic, walking with traffic, or not obeying traffic signals such a problem?